jbcodeforce/jbcodeforce.github.io/docs/about.md

 Furthermore, I have contributed to the definition of the next generation of several middleware products, showcasing my ability to drive innovation.
 I have led the development of IBM reference architectures for event-driven solution, Cognitive, and Data and AI.
 I am advisor for an AI startup, aroung agentic solution for Hybrid AI, combining rule based system with LLM.

-As part of Confluent Flink Ninja team, I help customers moving from batch processing to real-time processing while adopting data as a product / data mesh methodology.
+Since 2024, part of Confluent Flink Ninja team, I help customers moving from batch processing to real-time processing while adopting data as a product / data mesh methodology, and Apache Flink as a service or kubernetes deployment.
+I also do a lot of agentic implementations for improving our solution engineering group and my day to day work.

 ### How I can help